Please Note: Policies are reviewed often and are subject to change.

 Academic Probation and Suspension

-Students will be placed on academic probation at the end of the semester if their cumulative grade point average (GPA) drops below a 2.0.
+Students will be placed on academic probation at the end of the semester if their cumulative grade point average (GPA) drops below 2.0.
 Students on academic probation cannot enroll for more than 13 credit hours each semester.
-Students will continue on academic probation for as long as their cumulative GPA continues to remain below a 2.0.
+Students will continue on academic probation for as long as their cumulative GPA continues to remain below 2.0.

 Students on probation or suspension must see their academic advisor.
 Additional campus services are offered to assist students in returning to good academic standing.
 Success Coaches and Student Support Specialists help students enhance academic skills such as note-taking, study habits, and test-taking strategies.
 They also help students address social/emotional/life challenges that may impact students’ academic success.
 Students should schedule a coaching or student support meeting by requesting an appointment at Student Success.
 Student-athletes on academic probation must report to their Academic Advisor or their coaching staff member in Athletics.
 Non-Degree Seeking Students are exempt from this requirement.

 Suspension (From UA Little Rock)